Web components

 Along with the components, the local assets (logos, fonts, etc.) need to be copied into your project so that they are available for bundling upon building your Angular or React application.

-The assets in the NPM package are located at @ontario-digital-service/ontario-design-system-component-library-react/dist/assets, or @ontario-digital-service/ontario-design-system-component-library-angular/dist/assets, and should be copied to your public assets folder.
+The assets in the npm package are located at @ongov/ontario-design-system-component-library-react/dist/assets, or @ongov/ontario-design-system-component-library-angular/dist/assets, and should be copied to your public assets folder.

 React